illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 4. Accession files as you would a physical collection.

 #### Files need to be migrated off physical media:
-1. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X *Example: Unprocessed Accession 2023-004*
+1. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X *Example: UnprocessedAccession2023-004*
 2. Capture any relevant data from the physical media (see: Procedures for Imaging Audio-Visual Materials document on H Policies and Procedures>Processing)
 3. Migrate digital files off physical media
  1. Archivist: CDs, 3 ¼” floppies, USB drives, hard drives with straightforward files, and other simple physical media when files are known, contain no viruses, and the overwrite risk is low